cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 # New functionality in Mindustry 8

-Mindustry version 8 will hopefully be released in November 2024.
-The expected new functionality of Mindustry Logic is already supported by Mindcode when setting the language target to 8A either by command-line argument, or by the `#set target = ML8A;` directive.
+Mindustry version 8 will hopefully be released soon.
+The expected new functionality of Mindustry Logic is already supported by Mindcode when setting the language target to 8 either by command-line argument, or by the `#set target = 8;` directive.

-The Mindustry Logic v8 instruction set and corresponding Mindcode functions are described in [Function reference for Mindustry Logic 8A](FUNCTIONS_V8A.markdown).
+The Mindustry Logic v8 instruction set and corresponding Mindcode functions are described in [Function reference for Mindustry Logic 8.0](FUNCTIONS_80.markdown).

-To run the code produced by Mindcode for language target `ML8A`, you need to use one of the development versions of Mindustry (a "bleeding-edge" version).
+To run the code produced by Mindcode Logic 8, you need to use one of the development versions of Mindustry (a "bleeding-edge" version).

 ## Running development versions of Mindustry